How to Extend a Working Holiday Visa for UK Backpackers

 The conditions on Extending your working holiday visa.

-A UK citizen, between 18-30 years old, can extend their 12-month visa to 23 months, while they are in New Zealand.
+A UK citizen can extend their 12-month visa to 23 months, while they are in New Zealand (even if they are no longer under 30 years old).
 In this case, applications must be manually filled out and sent or handed into an Immigration NZ branch with the relevant medical certificates.
 There are a few conditions of the 23-month working holiday visa:

 - Even on a 23-month visa, you cannot work more than 12 months in total.